RafalMierzejewskiIT/Crimsonland-Clone/README.md

 On every bullet update an instance of BulletTrail class is being created, passing previous x, previous y, x, y, and trail_time. <br/>
 Using this information I draw a line between previous xy and current xy. trail_time is being used to calculate how long the trail should exist. <br/>
-The bullet increases trail_time by delta time with every update. trail_time is being passed to create a new instance of bullet trail for as long as the bullet exists. <br/>
+The bullet increases trail_time by `dt` with every update. trail_time is being passed to create a new instance of bullet trail for as long as the bullet exists. <br/>

 BulletTrail has several distinct properties. <br/>
 current = amount of time that has passed since creation of that BulletTrail instance. <br/>
-This increases by delta time on every update. <br/>
+This increases by `dt` on every update. <br/>

 time = how much time since creation of the bullet has passed. <br/>
 duration = multiplier for how long should the trail last. <br/>